barryclark/jekyll-now/_pages/about.md

 ### Some Places I've Lived

-I grew up in South Dakota, attended college in DC, did study abroad programs in Florence and London, and have lived in New York City since 2008.
+I grew up in South Dakota, attended college in Washington, DC, studied abroad in Florence and London, and have lived in New York City since 2008.

 ### Contact me